BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part2-prepare.md

 Brew & Cask Cleanup
 -------------------

-Ater we `brew` or `brew cask` anything it is best practices to tell brew to cleanup.
+Ater we `brew` anything it is best practices to tell brew to cleanup.
 You don't have to do this after each item brew, you can brew a number of items at once and only cleanup after.

 ```
-$ brew linkapps --local
+$ brew doctor
-Finished linking.
-Find the links under /Users/ChristopherA/Applications.
+Your system is ready to brew.
 $ brew cleanup
-$ brew prune
-Pruned 0 dead formulae
-$ brew cask cleanup
-brew cask cleanup
-==> Removing dead symlinks
-Nothing to do
-==> Removing cached downloads
-/Library/Caches/Homebrew/atom-latest
-/Library/Caches/Homebrew/Casks/atom-latest
-$
+Removing: /Library/Caches/Homebrew/Cask/atom--1.56.0.zip...
+(202.6MB)
 ```

 Final Cleanup